E-commerce, fintech, blockchain & cryptos; technology, media and telecommunications; white-collar crime; public policy & regulatory affairs

-Suhaan Mukerji is the founding partner of PLR Chambers, a law firm specialising in public policy and regulatory affairs, which has been awarded the Best Policy and Regulatory Law Firm of the Year Award by India Business Law Journal for 2020, 2019, 2017-18, 2016, 2015 and 2014, and received Legal Era Awards in 2017, 2016 and 2015.
+Suhaan Mukerji is the founding partner of PLR Chambers, a law firm specialising in public policy and regulatory affairs pan-India, which has been awarded one of the best Policy and Regulatory Law Firms of the Year by India Business Law Journal every year since 2014, and received Legal Era Awards in 2017, 2016 and 2015.
 It was named Social Impact Firm of the Year in the Thomson Reuters Foundation Awards, 2018, and Suhaan was recognised as one of eight GenNext lawyers by the Economic Times.

-The firm also has a strong pan-India criminal and civil disputes practice, and one of the highest filers in the Supreme Court of India.
+The firm also has a strong pan-India criminal and civil disputes practice, and was one of the highest filers in the Supreme Court of India last year.
 Suhaan has extensive experience in crisis management, policy formulation, drafting and monitoring of legislative agendas.
-He consistently advises clients on corporate affairs and public policy strategy in India, primarily involving sectors of defence, nuclear power, information and communications technology, privacy and data protection, anti-corruption and white-collar crime, public procurement, food agriculture and pharmaceuticals law, not-for-profit laws, education, internet and e-commerce, international trade and investment disputes.
+He consistently advises clients on corporate affairs, market entry and public policy strategy in India, primarily involving sectors of defence, information and communications technology, gaming, privacy and data protection, anti-corruption and white-collar crime, public procurement, food agriculture and pharmaceuticals law, not-for-profit laws, education, internet and e-commerce, fintech, international trade and investment disputes.

 He is a passionate supporter of development initiatives and serves on the board of a number of leading global not-for-profit organisations.